Charles Cicchetti

-Charles Joseph Cicchetti, born on July 31, 1943 in Jersey City, is an American economist.
+Charles Joseph Cicchetti (born July 31, 1943, in Jersey City, New Jersey) is an American economist.

 Education

+Raised in Jersey City, Cicchetti graduated in 1962 from Marist High School, where he competed in baseball, basketball and track.
+He received an appointment to the Air Force Academy from Congressman Neil Gallagher.

 Cicchetti studied at the United States Air Force Academy from 1961 to 1964 and received a bachelor's degree in economics from Colorado College in 1965.
 He received a PhD in economics from Rutgers University in 1969.

 Career

 Cicchetti was a founding member of Pacific Economics Group and a senior advisor to Pacific Economics Group Research.
 Previously, Cicchetti was the Jeffrey J. Miller Professor of Government, Business, and the Economy at the University of Southern California; a managing director of Arthur Andersen Economic Consulting; a co-chairman of Putnam, Hayes & Bartlett, and a deputy director of the Energy and Environmental Policy Center at Harvard University's John F. Kennedy School of Government.
 From January 2017 to December 2020, he was a managing director at Berkeley Research Group.